PascalCoinDev/PascalCoinTools/README.md

 ```
 1) The Base Directory Must Be Kept Clean
-Every Tools Must Be Housed In Its Own Respective Directory Inside The Base Folder To Keep Things Tidy.
+Every Tool Must Be Housed In Its Own Respective Directory Inside The Base Folder "Tools" To Keep Things Tidy.

 2) Appropriate Instructions Must Be Given On How To Use/Compile The Provided Tools.